Flow Matching with Semidiscrete Couplings: Experiments

 As an example application to \emph{continuous}-valued conditions, we apply SD-FM to train flow models for conditional sampling in image super-resolution (SR) problems.
 We use the CelebA dataset \citep{liu2015faceattributes} rescaled to 64x64 resolution, containing 162k train images.
 We downsize them to 16x16 (4x SR) or 8x8 (8x SR) and apply Gaussian noise with standard deviation $\sigma \in \{ 0.1, 0.2 \}$ to form a condition $\bz$ and run SD-FM with continuous data and conditions as described in Section \ref{sec:semidiscrete_FM}.
+We compare to I-FM trained by sampling $\bx_0 \sim \mathcal{N}(0, \Id_d) \otimes \tilde{\mu}_{1, \bZ}$ and from the augmented data distribution of images $\bx$ paired with their corrupted version $\bz$.
+We sample from the trained model, conditioned on corrupted images from the CelebA validation set to obtain a high-resolution reconstruction.